Wedding ceremonies

 Officiant: May I have the rings, please?

-(Best Man (and Maid Of Honor) gives rings to Officiant.)
+(Best Man (and Maid Of Honor) gives rings to Officiant.
+Officiant holds up the rings.)

 Officiant: The wedding ring is a traditional symbol of lasting commitment and enduring love, a universal expression of that which is without beginning and without end.
 These rings express two other ideals – the ring itself, apprehensible to hand and eye, and the center, less tangible, and yet it has essence.
 The ring symbolizes the unbroken circle of your love and at its center lies love itself.
 And it is this love on which your marriage puts its faith, and from which it draws its sustenance and inspiration.